Catedral de la Fe Justo Gallego Martínez (b. 1925) (1925 - 2021)

 1961 to present

-As Gallego continues to work, the public is generally allowed access to the ground floor and interior courtyard, but not to the upper levels.
+The public is generally allowed access to the ground floor and interior courtyard, but not to the upper levels.

 About the Artist/Site